Not Without My Daughter (film): Critical response

-As of December 2022, the film holds an approval rating of 53% rating on Rotten Tomatoes, based on 17 reviews.
+As of June 2026, the film holds an approval rating of 50% rating on Rotten Tomatoes, based on 16 reviews.

 Roger Ebert of the Chicago Sun-Times wrote: "Here is a perplexing and frustrating film, which works with great skill to involve our emotions, while at the same time making moral and racial assertions that are deeply troubling."
 He stated that it "does not play fair with its Muslim characters.
 If a movie of such a vitriolic and spiteful nature were to be made in America about any other ethnic group, it would be denounced as racist and prejudiced. ...Yet I recommend that the film be seen, for two reasons.
 One reason is because of the undeniable dramatic strength of its structure and performances; it is impossible not to identify with this mother and her daughter, and Field is very effective as a brave, resourceful woman who is determined to free herself and her daughter from involuntary captivity.
 The second reason is harder to explain.
 I think the movie should be seen because it is an invitation to thought."

 While Iranians are not shown in a completely negative light, as the film depicts generous and brave Iranians who contact Betty Mahmoody and arrange for the escape of her and her daughter, these "good" Iranians are high-born opponents of the Islamic Republic regime, shown listening to European classical music.
 In 2016, Gazelle Emami of Vulture, reflecting on the 25 years since the film's release, concluded that Not Without My Daughter had become known for making American women more apprehensive towards dating or marrying Iranian men.

 The score by Jerry Goldsmith was also not well received.
 Jay Boyar of the Orlando Sentinel called it "TV-movie manipulative", while Jason Ankeny of AllMusic wrote, "Jerry Goldsmith's score does little to refute its opponents' charges of racism."

 Awards and nominations

-Sheila Rosenthal won the Young Artist Award for Best Actress.

-Sally Field was nominated for the Golden Raspberry Award for Worst Actress of 1991, where she lost to Sean Young for A Kiss Before Dying.
+Sheila Rosenthal won the Young Artist Award for Best Supporting Actress in a Motion Picture at the 13th Youth in Film Awards.
+Sally Field was nominated for the Golden Raspberry Award for Worst Actress, where she lost to Sean Young for A Kiss Before Dying at the 12th Golden Raspberry Awards.